sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 ## Task 3: Encapsulation

+Suppose a computer wants to send information another.
+The data starts at layer 7 and works its way down to layer 1, where it is then sent to the other computer.
+At each layer, more information is added to the data in a process called encapsulation.

+The receiving computer then reverses encapsulation in a process called de-encapsulation.
+TODO

 <details>

 <summary>How would you refer to data at layer 2 of the encapsulation process (with the OSI model)?</summary>

 Frames

+The data link layer, layer 2, works with frames.

 </details>